 Trying to find the hotel with the best pool at Walt Disney World?
 This post ranks the 10 best resort pools, along with tips for families, pool photos, and other assorted ramblings.
 For a lot of families, the hotel pool is really important.
-We have lost track of the number of times parents have told us that the hotel pool was the highlight of the vacation for their kids, and they remember that moreso than the parks!
+We’ve lost track of how many times readers have told us that the hotel pool was the highlight of the vacation for their kids–more than the parks!
+(Updated May 15, 2020.)

 This doesn’t really come as a surprise–there’s one family vacation to Walt Disney World that I recall mostly for swimming in the pool at Shades of Green, playing Daytona USA and Twilight Zone pinball in the nearby arcade, and having dinosaur nuggets at the restaurant.
 It’s funny (well, maybe not for my parents since these are things I could’ve done at home for a lot less money?) what memories really stick for kids.

 While we devote portions of our Walt Disney World Hotel Reviewsto pool coverage and have a dedicated section for pools in each of our Hotel Comparison Series, we thought it’d be fun to break down the very best of resort pools at Walt Disney World.
 Given their potential significance in vacation planning, this post is long overdue…